(Source)

 You will need…

--1 teaspoon of Cod Liver Oil / day (this virgin CLO is cold processed and has naturally occurring Vitamin A (NO synthetic vitamin A))
+-1 teaspoon of Cod Liver Oil/day (this virgin CLO is cold processed and has naturally occurring Vitamin A (NO synthetic vitamin A))

 Just mix a teaspoon into cold orange juice or take it right off the spoon like we do.
-We have used CLO for over 20 years, both ourselves and our children.
+We have used CLO for over 20 years, both for ourselves and our children.

 8.)
 Get Moving